tarungidwani/Cloud_Native_Img_Gallery_Web_App/README.md

     * Replace **&lt;key-name&gt;** with the name of a valid EC2 Key Pair
     * Replace **&lt;iam-profile-name&gt;** with the name of a valid IAM profile that has the PowerUserAccess policy set

+##Usage

+Once the web-app deployment script has completed successfully:

+1. Users will receive an email at the email address associated with their account.
+In order to receive any email notifications from the web-app, users must first:
+    * Go to their email's inbox
+    * Click or search for an email from Gallery\_Img\_Job\_Notifier and
+    * Click on the confirm subscription link inside that email to begin receiving email notifications from the web-app

 ##Contact

 * **Please feel free to contact the author with any questions, concerns and/or feedback**